AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/architecturalPatterns.md

 **Data warehouses**

 Data warehouses provide fast access to data and SQL compatibility for business users that need to generate reports and insights for decision-making.
 All data must go through ETL (extract, transform, load) phase.
-This means it is optimized in a specific format, or schema, based on the use case before it is loaded to support high-performance queries and data integrity.
+This means it is optimised in a specific format, or schema, based on the use case before it is loaded to support high-performance queries and data integrity.
 However, this approach limits the flexibility of access to the data and creates additional costs if data needs to be moved around for future use.

 **Data lakes**